cloudnative-pg/cloudnative-pg/docs/src/expose_pg_services.md

 accesses on port `5432`.
 A typical use case, when moving to a Kubernetes infrastructure, is indeed the one represented by **legacy applications** that cannot be easily or sustainably "containerized".
-A sensible workaround is to allow those applications, that most likely reside in a virtual machine or a physical server, to access a PostgreSQL database inside a Kubernetes cluster that is in the same network.
+A sensible workaround is to allow those applications that most likely reside in a virtual machine or a physical server, to access a PostgreSQL database inside a Kubernetes cluster in the same network.

 !!!
 Warning
     Allowing access to a database from the public network could expose your database to potential attacks from malicious users.
-Make sure you secure your database before granting external access, or that your Kubernetes cluster is only reachable from a private network.
+Ensure you secure your database before granting external access or that your Kubernetes cluster is only reachable from a private network.

-For this example you will use [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/), since it is maintained directly by the Kubernetes project and can be set up on every Kubernetes cluster.
+For this example, you will use [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/), since it is maintained directly by the Kubernetes project and can be set up on every Kubernetes cluster.
 Many other controllers are available (see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/)